narupixel/CP2-GUI---CR3/README.md

 # Payroll System Project

-This project is a payroll system developed in Java that includes a graphical user interface (GUI) for managing employee information and calculating salaries.
-The system allows users to input employee details, track hours worked, and compute gross and net weekly salaries after deductions.
+This project is a payroll system developed in Java that includes a graphical user interface (GUI) for managing employee information and calculating monthly salaries.
+The system allows users to search for employees by their employee number, select a month and year, and view detailed payroll information including hours worked, allowances, government-mandated contributions, and net pay.

 ## Project Structure